gurhanadiguzel/Cengden-Web-App/web_app/README.md

 2. User should press the Profile Button at the menu bar.
 Sign up for an "@ceng.metu.edu.tr" account or log in if you already have one.
 3. After Log-in users can add new item, or updating their profile from here.
 4. When user added item this item shown in My Items Page.
 5. Click on an item to view its details.
 6. In Item details View users can add the item their favorites list.
-7. Manage your account and items as needed.
+Also if its own item they can update or delete.

 ### Homepage
 - Overview of featured items and some common features for all categories.